-We are very excited to be hosting our virtual poster showcase!
 We will be selecting posters to be featured in the Hot Topics in Neonatology™/Neonatal Quality at Hot Topics virtual poster showcase through an abstract submission and review process.
-Abstracts for both conferences are now being accepted through September 20.
+Abstracts for both conferences are now being accepted.

-The virtual poster showcase will take place throughout the entire conference, from December 5-8, and will also be available for 30 days after the conference.
-Conference registrants will be able to contact poster presenters though the conference website via text or video chat to discuss their research.
+The virtual poster showcase will take place throughout the entire conference, from December 5-8, and will also be available for three (3) months after the conference.
+Conference registrants will be able to contact poster presenters through the conference platform to discuss their research.

-● The primary contact/presenter for abstracts which are selected for virtual posters will be required to register
+● The primary contact person for abstracts which are selected for virtual posters will be required to register

-● Submitted abstracts must confirm to abstract guidelines listed below.
+● Submitted abstracts must conform to abstract guidelines listed below.

 Submitting Your Abstract

 ● Include the corresponding author’s name, mailing address, telephone number and preferred email address.

 ● Electronic submission of scanned abstracts (i.e. image data files) and faxed submissions are not acceptable.